alperaydyn/da.sabanciunv/da503_AppliedStatistics/RefresherAndWarmup.md

 ## Distribution function
 The probability distribution of a discrete random variable is a list of probabilities associated with each of its possible values.
 It is also sometimes called the probability function or the probability mass function.

+A random number generator acting over an interval of numbers (a,b) has a continuous distribution.

 ## Properties of data
 ## Levels of measurement
 ## Software literacy